Bayesian sequential design of computer experiments for quantile set inversion: Overview of Bayesian strategies for set inversion

 \subsection{Maximal uncertainty sampling}

 We review in this section a first family of sampling criteria, which corresponds to the general idea of \emph{maximal uncertainty sampling}, i.e., sampling at the location~$x \in \X$ where the uncertainty about~$\one_C(\xi(x))$ and/or~$\xi(x)$ is maximal.
-The literature on such criteria only deals, to the best of our knowledge, with the deterministic case $\D = \X$, when $f$ is a real-valued function ($q=1$), and when $C=(T,+\infty)$, for a given $T\in \Rset$.
-In this setting, the set inversion problem reduces to the estimation of the set A natural approach to this problem is to select the point at which the probability of misclassification is maximal \citep{bryan:2005:active}, leading to the sampling criterion $G_n(x) = \min\left(p_n(x), 1-p_n(x)\right)$.
-Maximizing this criterion leads to selecting the next point~$X_{n+1}$ such that~$p_n(X_{n+1})$ is as close as possible to~$1/2$.
-Several equivalent criteria lead to the same choice of sampling point, including the variance or the entropy of the indicator~$\mathds{1}_C(\xi(x))$ (see \cite{bryan:2005:active}), or the sampling criterion proposed by \cite{echard:AK-MCS:2011}.
+The literature on such criteria only deals, to the best of our knowledge, with the deterministic case $\Uset = \X$, when $f$ is a real-valued function ($q=1$), and when $C=(T,+\infty)$, for a given $T\in \Rset$.
+In this setting, the set inversion problem reduces to the estimation of the set

+A natural approach to this problem is to select the point at which the probability of misclassification is maximal \citep{bryan:2005:active}, leading to the sampling criterion $G_n(x) = \min\left(p_n(x), 1-p_n(x)\right)$.
+This criterion is maximal for any point~$x$ such that~$\mu_n(x) = T$.
+Several equivalent criteria lead to the same choice of sampling point, including the entropy of the indicator~$\mathds{1}_C(\xi(x))$ used by~\cite{cole:2023:entropy}, its variance, or the sampling criterion used in the AK-MCS method of~\cite{echard:AK-MCS:2011}.